 4.2 Data augmentations for the association

-The algorithm that builds embeddings for the association reuses the image model and the audio autoencoder to build representations.
+The algorithm that builds embeddings for the association reuses the model dedicated to image processing and the audio autoencoder to build representations.
 In order to artificially amplify the amount of data it also provides representations for the augmented versions of both sounds and images.

 4.3 Building meaningful image representations